Strategic Vision

 In the next five years, we will:

-• Expand our efforts to foster a learning environment that is mindful of justice, diversity, equity, and inclusion.
+- Be leaders in fostering a learning environment that is mindful of justice, diversity, equity, and inclusion.

-• Strengthen our commitment to international activities.
+- Be known for our commitment to international students and international activities.

 To enable this vision, we will:

-• Seek additional funding so all students have an opportunity to participate in Herbst Global Seminars, regardless of financial challenges.
+- Seek additional funding so all students have an opportunity to participate in Herbst Global Seminars, regardless of financial challenges.

-• Strengthen our courses for international students and encourage faculty to participate in cultural trainings offered through CU International Student and Scholar Services.
+- Strengthen our courses for international students and encourage faculty to participate in cultural trainings offered through CU International Student and Scholar Services.

-• Thoroughly examine ENES curricula with a focus on identifying ways to incorporate considerations of justice, inclusion, diversity, and equity.
+- Thoroughly examine ENES curricula with a focus on identifying ways to incorporate considerations of justice, inclusion, diversity, and equity.